simplygoodwork/gw.ultimate-package/readme.md

 * [SASS][] - Stylesheet language

 ### Installing the Ultimate Package
-1. Clone the repository, or probably better still - [download it][download] so you don't have all of our Git history.
+1. Clone the repository, `git clone git://github.com/erskinedesign/ed.ultimate_package.git` or probably better still - [download it][download] so you don't have all of our Git history.
-2. Install the submodules by running `git submodule init` then `git submodule update`
+2. Install [Composer][] `curl -s http://getcomposer.org/installer | php`
+3. Install the requirements `php composer.phar install`
-3. Point your web server to the `/web` folder
+4. Point your web server to the `/web` folder

 ### Installing SASS
 1. **Install**: Run `gem install sass` from the terminal